solacecommunity/spring-solace-leader-election/README.md

 ### Execute business logic on leader events

-An event listener will receive `OnGrantedEvent` and `OnRevokedEvent` events.
+When listening to leader based events, you will receive `OnGrantedEvent` and `OnRevokedEvent` events.
-You can get the leader role via `event.getRole()` or use the `condition = "#leaderEvent.role == 'demo'"` option of `@EventListener` to receive events only for a single leader group.
+You can query the leader role via `event.getRole()` or use the `condition = "#leaderEvent.role == 'demo'"` option of the `@EventListener` to receive events only for a single leader group.

-This required the "join-groups" configuration to be "ON_READINESS".
+This requires the `join-groups` configuration set to "ON_READINESS".

 ```java
     @EventListener(classes = {AbstractLeaderEvent.class}, condition = "#leaderEvent.role == 'demo'")